LindsayBradford/crem/README.md

 #### Overview:

-The heart of the Catchment Resilience Modeller is a highly configurable [simulated annealer]( https://en.wikipedia.org/wiki/Simulated_annealing).
+The heart of the Catchment Resilience Exploration Modeller is a highly configurable [simulated annealer]( https://en.wikipedia.org/wiki/Simulated_annealing).
-A number of simpler annealing applications that exercise the code-base from a testing perspective can be found in the [/internal/app](https://github.com/LindsayBradford/crm/tree/master/internal/app) directory.
-The easiest place to start is with the [dumb annealer](https://github.com/LindsayBradford/crm/blob/master/internal/app/dumbannealer/main.go).
+A number of simpler annealing applications that exercise the code-base from a testing perspective can be found in the [/internal/app](https://github.com/LindsayBradford/crem/tree/master/internal/app) directory.
+The easiest place to start is with the [dumb annealer](https://github.com/LindsayBradford/crem/blob/master/internal/app/dumbannealer/main.go).

 Below is a very brief introduction to each testing annealer:
 - DumbAnnealer: